Skip to main content

 • Will there be a chance to watch the films produced during the Script to Screen Summer Camp Series?

 • Yes!
-Each of the short films and animations created throughout the summer will be premiered at the Script to Screen Film Festival on Saturday, July 26.
-Campers from the Episodic Screenwriting Camp will also have the opportunity to have their scripts performed at a live table read during the film festival.
+Each of the short films, animations, and scripts created throughout the summer will be premiered or read at the Script to Screen Film Festival on Saturday, July 18.
+Campers from the Episodic Screenwriting Camp will also have the opportunity to have scenes from their scripts read aloud at a live table read during the film festival.
 All campers and their families and friends are invited to attend.
 More details to come.

 • Who will lead camp activities?